-platform for discussing the ongoing activities, the trends and needs of South East Europe in several areas stemming from the SEE 2020 Strategy and other regional frameworks, including those that mirror the 'fundamentals first' approach of the EU Enlargement Strategy.
-The Programming Document 2017-2019 was presented to the donor community and the dialogue and fundraising activities with as direct support to programming and implementation of the RCC SWP, by the end of 2016 the RCC launched the 3rd Call for Proposals with a total amount of EUR 150,000 to be implemented before the end of 2017.
+Furthermore, the Third Donor Coordination Meeting in SEE of 16 March 2017 provided a platform for discussing the ongoing activities, the trends and needs of South East Europe in several areas stemming from the SEE 2020 Strategy and other regional frameworks, including those that mirror the 'fundamentals first' approach of the EU Enlargement Strategy.
+The Programming Document 2017-2019 was presented to the donor community and the dialogue and fundraising activities with them were launched.